TBCX

 • When the input is a readable file path, the normalized path is recorded in the header via Tcl_FSGetNormalizedPath so the loader can restore info script to the authored value.

-• Serializes the header, top-level block, Procs table (with per-proc source-text LPString), Classes catalog (advisory), and Methods table (with per-method source-text LPString and kind 4 for self methods).
+• Serializes the header, top-level block, Procs table (with per-proc source-text LPString), Classes catalog (advisory, alphabetically sorted for deterministic output), and Methods table in definition order (with per-method scope byte, origin byte, source-text LPString, and kind 4 for self methods; ctor/dtor records always carry the default scope).

 • Lambda literals (apply forms) are compiled and serialized as lambda-bytecode literals.